vindecodex/hacktoberfest-OOP/README.md

 2. Clone the forked repository

-3. Create a base class or extend a base class
+3. Install dep., and start creating a base class or extend a base class

 4. Save and commit changes